Here’s what it looked like:

 Backlinks aren’t always within your control.
 People can link to any page on your site they choose, and they can use whatever anchor text they like.

 But internal links are different.
 You have full control over them.

-Seriously: Internal linking is a topic large enough to warrant an article of its own (let us know if you want us to write this!), but here are a few internal linking best practices to get you started:
+Seriously: Internal linking is a topic large enough to warrant an article of its own… which is why we wrote one.
+But for now, here are a few internal linking best practices to get you started: